-Bucher Municipal Limited (formerly Johnston Sweepers Limited) is a private company limited by shares and it is incorporated in the United Kingdom.
-The address of its registered office is Curtis Road, Dorking, Surrey, RH4 1XF.
+Bucher Municipal Limited is a private company limited by shares and it is incorporated in England.
+The address of its registered office is Curtis Road, Dorking, Surrey, RH4 1XF, United Kingdom.

-The principal activity of the Company is to manufacture, support and service road cleansing vehicles through its operation in the UK and market its products worldwide.
+The principal activity of the Company is the manufacture, supply and support of municipal cleansing vehicles through its operations in the UK and markets its products worldwide.